 Balance Exercises for Seniors

-Why Balance is Important:
+Why Balance is Important

-What Seniors Can Do to Improve Their Balance:
+What Seniors Can Do to Improve Their Balance

 This exercise is simple enough, but can be challenging to someone who has lost their ability to balance properly.
-This is the perfect first step towards regaining balance; however, because it helps one rediscover their center of gravity.
+This is the perfect first step towards regaining balance because it helps one rediscover their center of gravity.
 Be sure to use a sturdy chair or other piece of furniture to begin.

-- Leg Raises: This is a strengthening exercise, designed to build strength in the lower body.
+This is a strengthening exercise, designed to build strength in the lower body.
 Use a chair for support, then simply lift one leg straight back, keeping the supporting leg bent.
 Hold for a second, then repeat as many as 15 times.
 Then, change to the other leg.
 The back leg raise will build strength in the buttocks and lower back.
 The second version of this exercise is the side leg raise.
 It primarily works the buttocks, thighs and hips.
 To do this, stand behind a chair and lift one leg to the side.
 Make sure the back stays straight and the toes remain facing forward.
 Bend the supporting leg.
 Hold for around one second, repeating 15 times, then move on to the other leg.

 Remember - the best benefits from exercising will come from completing these exercises on a regular basis over a long period of time.
-While there may be some intial discomfort as the body adapts to new movements, the increased mobility and confidence that a stronger body provides are simply invaluable to older adults.
+While there may be some initial discomfort as the body adapts to new movements, the increased mobility and confidence that a stronger body provides are simply invaluable to older adults.
 For advanced forms of exercise, try out a form of yoga to use different parts of the body and strengthen new muscles.

 How Often Should Balance Exercises Be Performed?

 Simple balance exercises like standing on one foot can be done as many times as a person wants to do them.
-However, strength exercises like the back and side leg raises shouldn’t be practiced more than two days a week, and never on consecutive days.
+However, strength exercises like the back and side leg raises shouldn’t be practiced more than a couple days a week, and never on consecutive days.
 Similar to strength training, it's necessary to give the body time to recuperate and focus on other areas, such as brain fitness.